How To Create A To-Do List In WordPress

 - Administrators: Manage Options

-Note: When using the Master list type non-admin users should only be allowed to view and complete items, otherwise they will have the ability to edit the Master list itself.
+Note: When working with the Master list type make sure that you only allow non-administrators to view and complete items, otherwise they will have the ability to edit the Master list.

 View To-Do List

-Here you can permit the chosen capability to view to-do items in the dashboard widget and on the To-Do List page under the ‘Tools’ section.
+This enables the chosen capability to view items in the dashboard widget and on the To-Do List page under the ‘Tools’ section.

 Complete To-Do Item Capability

-This allows the selected capability to mark items as completed or not completed.
+This setting allows the selected capability to mark items as completed or uncompleted.

 Add To-Do Item Capability

-Here you can allow the selected capability to add new items.
+Here you can enable the selected capability to add new to-do items.

 Edit To-Do Item Capability